xnor-gate/shibboleth_bot/README.md

     * Create Instant Invite
     * View Channels (you can deny this for channels you don't want to the bot to see)
     * Send Messages
     * Manage Messages
 3. [Create](https://support.discord.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-) an appropriately named role on the server for each channel (to hold users who are currently playing).
-See constants defined in `rooms.py` for role names.
+Role names are configured in `./config`.
+(See `./config/shib.yaml` for an example.)
 Make sure the playing role is below the role for your bot (otherwise permissions won't work).

 Run unit tests:
 ``` bash